eitanporat/eitanporat.github.io/content/posts/learning is compression.md

 # A Mathematical Theory of Communication
 In 1948, Claude E. Shannon working in Bell Labs published his paper ["A Mathematical Theory of Communication"](https://math.harvard.edu/~ctm/home/text/others/shannon/entropy/entropy.pdf).
 Shannon was interested in modeling the English language.
 In his paper assumed that the English language has a 27-symbol alphabet of 26 letters and a space.
 He tried to model it using stochastic processes.

-The simplest stochastic process to model english is a process where ever symbol is sampled equiprobably and indepedently.
+The simplest stochastic process to model English is a process where each symbol is sampled equiprobably and indepedently.
 To give a visual idea of how this process "looks" he gave as an example for a typical sequence.
 Let's replicate his experiment using Python.
-We can load a corpus using NLTK ([Emma by Jane Austen](https://en.wikipedia.org/wiki/Emma_(novel)))
+We can load a corpus using `nltk` ([Emma by Jane Austen](https://en.wikipedia.org/wiki/Emma_(novel)))

 ```python import nltk
 from nltk.corpus import gutenberg